Robert Andrich

-Robert Andrich (born 22 September 1994) is a German professional footballer who plays as a defensive midfielder for club Bayer Leverkusen, whom he captains, and the Germany national team.
+Robert Andrich (/de/; born 22 September 1994) is a German professional footballer who plays as a defensive midfielder or centre-back for club Bayer Leverkusen and the Germany national team.

 Club career

 Andrich started his career at FV Turbine Potsdam and moved to Hertha BSC in 2003.
 He played for Hertha's youth teams in the Under 17 Bundesliga and Under 19 Bundesliga.
 Starting from the 2012–13 season, he played for Hertha's second team in the Regionalliga Nordost, the fourth tier of German football.
 He was also included in Hertha's first team squad twice during the 2012–13 season, but did not make an appearance.
 In March 2013, he signed a professional contract until June 2015, but did not make any competitive appearances for the first team.

 In February 2015, Andrich moved to 3.
 Liga side Dynamo Dresden, where he signed a contract until June 2017.
 He made his debut in professional football on 7 February 2016 in a 1–0 defeat against Rot-Weiß Erfurt.
 On 19 March 2016, he scored his first goal for Dresden in a 2–2 draw against Hansa Rostock.
 After only appearing in eight league matches in the 2015–16 season, he left Dresden and moved to 3.
 Liga rivals SV Wehen Wiesbaden in June 2016.
 In January 2018, it was announced that Andrich would join 2.
 Bundesliga team 1.
 FC Heidenheim for the 2018–19 season.
 He scored his first goal in the 2.
 Bundesliga in a 2–1 away win against Arminia Bielefeld on 22 December 2018.

 For the 2019–20 season, he moved to newly-promoted Bundesliga side Union Berlin, where he signed a contract until 30 June 2022.
 He made his debut in Germany's top flight on 18 August 2019 in a 4–0 home defeat against RB Leipzig.
 He scored his first Bundesliga goal on 7 June 2020 in a 1–1 draw against Schalke 04.
 In total, he appeared in 59 league matches for Union, scoring six goals.